Kellenkjames/RB109/mutability_of_objects/example_6.md

 The local variable `str` which is bound to the String `Written Assessment` uses shorthand reassignment to perform the following operation: `Written Assessment` + `"!"` and stores the value back to `str` on line 5.

-`str` is now the String `'Written Assessment!'` and the `downcase!` method is called on the object on line 6.
+The `downcase!` method is called on `str`; which is now the String `'Written Assessment!'` on line 6.

 The method returns `'written assessment!`.
 The `puts` method is called on line 11 and the variable `test_str` is passed to it as an argument; since `test_str` was reassigned in the method before it was mutated; the output is the original String; `Written Assessment`.

+This problem demonstrates reassignment and mutable objects.
+Strings are mutable objects.
+If a String is reassigned *before* it's mutated; the original object will be left unchanged.
+The reason is that reassignment will bind the variable to a different object and the mutating method is called on the different object; not the original.